Here are our Secretary and the Treasurer.

 Treasurer – Samantha Penny (since Aug 2015)

 Sam is a regular performer in the Adelaide music scene, most recently playing viola with the Fusion Pops Orchestra and Choir.
 She held the position of Principal Bassoon under the baton of Daniel Ciurleo for a series of concerts entitled Songs My Father Taught Me.
 Her recent music theatre productions include Annie Get Your Gun (Tatachilla Lutheran College), Phantom of the Opera (MBM), Little Women (Therry), Joseph and the Amazing Technicolour Dreamcoat (Tatachilla Lutheran College) and Seussical (AYT).
+She has recently formed a new string quartet with her fellow colleagues and is already booking performances for this exciting new venture.

 If you have any query re: subscription or payment, please contact Sam email@example.com